Konnor (wrestler)

-Ryan Parmeter (born February 6, 1980) is an American professional wrestler, He is best known for his work in WWE, where he wrestled under the ring name Konnor.
-He was part of the fourth season of NXT, and earned fourth place on the show's fifth season, NXT Redemption.he also competed in Total Nonstop Action Wrestling, where he performed under the ring name Kon.
+Ryan Parmeter (born February 6, 1980) is an American professional wrestler.
+He is best known for his work in WWE, where he wrestled under the ring name Konnor.
+He was part of the fourth season of NXT, and earned fourth place on the show's fifth season, NXT Redemption.
+He also competed in Total Nonstop Action Wrestling (TNA), where he performed under the ring name Kon.

 After spending four years wrestling on the independent circuit as Ryan Payne O'Reilly, Parmeter signed a WWE contract in 2005, and was assigned to Deep South Wrestling (DSW), a developmental territory, where he wrestled as Rough House O'Reilly.
 He won the DSW Heavyweight Championship twice, before briefly appearing in Florida Championship Wrestling (FCW).
 He also appeared in several dark matches prior to Raw and SmackDown, and at several ECW house shows.
 In October 2007, both Parmeter and his girlfriend, Krissy Vaine, requested to be released from their WWE contracts for personal reasons.

 Following his release, Parmeter took time off from wrestling, before debuting for NWA Charlotte in February 2009.
 In July 2010, he was re-signed by WWE, and returned to FCW where he began wrestling as Conor O'Brian.
 In November 2010, he was announced as a participant in the fourth season of NXT.